 DISCUSSION

 Foliar application of boron significantly improved maize plant height, particularly when applied optimal concentrations at growth stages.
-Data on plant height was changed caused by different foliar application of boron where plots were treated with 25 ppm boron.
+Data on plant height was changed caused by different foliar application of boron where plots were treated with 25 mg L-1 boron.
 The plant height was 21.8cm taller than non-treated with boron.
 The application of boron may contribute to the increase in plant height, as it lengthens the plant's inter-nodal length by increasing the number of cells.
 Additionally, boron plays a role in cell differentiation and cell wall production, fostering plant growth and root and shoot elongation [4].
 According to [2], foliar application of boron significantly enhances the height of maize plants, specifically at a concentration of 1%.
 In this study, dry matter yield of shoots and roots varied in the test cultivar.
-A concentration of 20ppm of boron greatly enhanced dry matter production in both shoots and roots.
+A concentration of 20mg L-1 of boron greatly enhanced dry matter production in both shoots and roots.
 [10] reported that the significant increase in dry weight per plant in maize, which aligns with the findings of the current study, indicating that boron application greatly enhanced maize growth.
 The application boron at the rate of 15 kg/ha significantly increased the dry matter yield of sorghum hybrids compared to lower concentrations [1].
 This suggests that adequate boron levels are essential for maximizing forage yields, especially in environments with variable salinity.